What's new

 Key highlights

-- Building understanding on running ductile failure and fracture propagation for onshore and offshore pipelines transporting CO2 and developing good practice on how to calculate propagation accurately and reduce uncertainty and design pessimism.
+- Advancing understanding of running ductile failure and fracture propagation for onshore and offshore pipelines.

 Recent publications